brian-kiplagat/yeebli-server/README.md

 ## Spin docker for developement

 Create a new file `.env` in the root folder and copy contents from the `.env.template` file and run this command.
 You must have docker installed on your computer.
-If not, skip to `Install Docker Desktop` then return here once done
+If not, skip to `Install Docker Desktop` then return here once done.
+Ideally for local developemnt you only need to run this step once to install require dependencies like mysql.
+Subsequently you can just turn the container on or off at will in Docker desktop

 ```bash
 docker compose up -d